ibrahzizo360/ZizBookHub/README.md

 Book management system web application built with React and FastAPI.
 Allows users to add and view books, and manage book content and cover images.
 Uses PostgreSQL database for data storage

 **Features**
--Authentication using JWT
+* Authentication using JWT
--Email validation
+* Email validation
--Add books to the system
+* Add books to the system
--Upload and manage book content and cover images
+* Upload and manage book content and cover images
--View list of books
+* View list of books
--Edit book details
+* Edit book details
--Delete books from the system
+* Delete books from the system

-**Below is a link of my deployed web application:** https://[bms-app.onrender.app](https://bms-client.onrender.com/)
+**This is a link of my deployed web application:** https://[bms-app.onrender.app](https://bms-client.onrender.com/)